 8. Don’t Forget Third-Party Apps

 If you want a little more control over your exposures, consider ditching Apple’s stock app for something else.
 Camera+ ($2.99) probably offers the best bang for your buck, with fully manual controls, an intuitive editing suite, and accompanying Apple Watch app.
-If you need something a little more powerful, Obscura Camera ($4.99) focuses more on the ergonomics and interface side of things.
+If you need something a little more powerful, Obscura Camera ($4.99) [No longer available] focuses more on the ergonomics and interface side of things.

 Apps like this provide a greater level of control over the scene than simply being able to lock focus and adjust exposure.
 Camera+ allows you to manually select a low ISO to reduce noise, or choose shutter speed to avoid (or force) blurring your shot when the scene contains movement.
 You can pick your own white balance and lock it, and adjust the exposure value for the whole scene to get a lighter or darker shot.